tobischimanski/ClimRetrieve/README.md

 # ClimRetrieve: A Benchmarking Dataset for Information Retrieval from Corporate Climate Disclosures

 This is the GitHub repository for the paper ["ClimRetrieve: A Benchmarking Dataset for Information Retrieval from Corporate Climate Disclosures"](https://arxiv.org/abs/2406.09818).
 Here, you will find the datasets created in the paper.
 The paper itself delivers a detailed description of the dataset creation.
-We upload two datasets.
+We upload two datasets and code for the experiments.

 ## Expert-Annotated Relevant Sources Dataset